schemadocio/schemadoc/README.md

 - **Alerts**: You can configure alerts to receive notifications about schema changes.
 SchemaDoc supports sending summary alerts to Slack or Google Chat.
 There are two kinds of alerts available:
     - **all**: Send an alert for any change detected in the schema.
-    - **all-breaking**: Send an alert only if there are breaking changes in the schema.
+    - **breaking**: Send an alert only if there are breaking changes in the schema.
 - **File-based Storage**: SchemaDoc does not require a database.
 It stores all data in files, making it easy to set up and deploy.